pkteer/PKT-Server/README.md

 This will ask you to set a name for your server, the country where it is running and a price in PKT (10-100) for Premium VPN access.
 The details will be published and your VPN Server will be ready to use.

-## Set up your own VPN Exit with IKEv2 and OpenVPN servers
+## Set up your own VPN Server with IKEv2 and OpenVPN servers

 1. Create a data directory where the server configuration will be stored.